Jai-This-Side/Jai-This-Side/README.md

 - 👋 Hi, Jai this side
 - 🇮🇳 | Indian
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding.
-- 🌱 I’m currently learning c++
+- 🌱 I’m currently learning Java.
 - 📫 How to reach me - jaisinghprsnl99@gmail.com

 <!---